 Having professional help makes a difference

-People sometimes attempt to work things out with their co-owners, only to end up deeply frustrated by the process.
+Still, people who attempt to work things out with their co-owners may end up deeply frustrated by the process.
 If discussing the issue leads to a divide between you and your co-owners, especially if they make it clear that there is no desire to compromise on their end, then you may have no choice but to go to court.

 When you hire a lawyer to represent you for a partition action, you reduce the likelihood of a mistake derailing your efforts.
 Additionally, the lawyer representing you can help reduce the emotionality of the process.
 Especially when your co-owners are long-term friends or family members, they may struggle to respond to your strong feelings about what you want to do with a particular property.